schafevormfenster/vevg-karlsburg-abfallkalender/README.md

 This API proxy tries to fix all named issues by some data processing:

-- The proxy provides an optimises ics feed at `/api/ics/[village slug]` and a json version at `/api/json/[village slug]`.
+- The proxy provides an optimises ics feed.
-- At `/api/` an index of villages with proper names and aggregation of multiple calendars is provided in json format.
+- At `/api/communities` an index of villages with proper names and locations is provided in json format.
-- The index includes pathes to the regarding json endpoint and ics feed.
+- The index at `/api/` includes pathes to the ics feeds.
-- The event data is processed and optimized in several ways e.g. shortening the summary, reformatting the location, optimise the description, add categories and a scope, include a html link, ...
+- The event data is processed and optimized in several ways e.g. shortening the summary, reformatting the location, optimise the description, add categories and a scope, ...

 ## Getting Started